 Nigeria's first female Minister of Education, Professor Chinwe Nora Obaji, has explained why some Nigerians are not happy with President Muhammadu Buhari's government.
-In this interview with Editor-in-Chief CELESTINE OKAFOR, Prof Obaji talks about her policy legacies while as Education Minister under ex-President Olusegun Obasanjo's government among other issues.
+In this interview with Editor-in-Chief CELESTINE OKAFOR, Prof Obaji talks about her policy legacies while as Education Minister under ex-President Olusegun Obadanjo's government among other issues.
+Except:

-Except: What is your appraisal of the ruling All Progressive Congress (APC) under President Muhammadu Buhari in the past four and half years?
+What is your appraisal of the ruling All Progressive Congress (APC) under President Muhammadu Buhari in the past five years?

 You see, every government has its strong and weak points.
 The important thing is about Nigeria and not about any particular individual.
 I don't see president Muhammadu Buhari as somebody who is there as president of Nigeria for what he can get.
 And he does not have any ego about it.
 You understand?
 Like all human beings, he has his strengths and weaknesses.
 But we can only look at him and ask ourselves which one is more beneficial and important to the country.
 Is it his strength or weakness?
 And we look at it objectively and critically before we make our judgement.
 To me, l think he has his weakness but his strength far outweighs his weakness.
 Yes!